Robert St Clair-Erskine, 4th Earl of Rosslyn: Personal life

+Lady Rosslyn had two daughters by her first marriage: Frances Evelyn "Daisy" Maynard (who married Francis Greville, 5th Earl of Warwick) and Blanche "Blanchie" Maynard (who married Lord Algernon Gordon-Lennox and was the mother of Ivy Cavendish-Bentinck, Duchess of Portland).

 Lord Rosslyn died in Dysart, Fife on 6 September 1890, aged 57.
 He was buried on 11 September, just west of Rosslyn Chapel, which traditionally has very strong masonic links.
 The monument is carved in two different types of sandstone.
 His wife Blanche was later buried with him.

-The Countess of Rosslyn survived her husband by over 40 years and died at York Terrace, Regent's Park, London, in December 1933.
+Lady Rosslyn survived her husband by over 40 years and died at York Terrace, Regent's Park, London, in December 1933.
 She was described in her obituary in The New York Times as "one of the last survivors of the great Victorian hostesses".
 She knew personally many of the most famous people of the Victorian era, including Benjamin Disraeli and William Gladstone.